VIKAS9793/KrishiRakshak-2.0/docs/ARCHITECTURE.md

-# KrishiRakshak Architecture
+# KrishiSahayak Architecture

-This document outlines the technical architecture of the KrishiRakshak AI-powered plant disease detection system.
+This document outlines the technical architecture of the KrishiSahayak AI-powered plant disease detection system.

 ## 1. System Overview

-KrishiRakshak is built on a modern AI/ML stack, combining deep learning, computer vision, and web technologies to provide an accessible plant disease detection solution.
+KrishiSahayak is built on a modern AI/ML stack, combining deep learning, computer vision, and web technologies to provide an accessible plant disease detection solution.
 The system is designed with scalability, performance, and explainability in mind.

 ### 1.1 Core AI/ML Components